 The next group is a foursome.
 Some kind of double date, but casual.
 Too casual.
 The guys have ill-fitting jeans and their untucked button shirts are ten years late.
 At my last job, the crowd was more curated and I could turn people away for bad style.
 But I got the ax when new owners took over, and I didn’t have the kind of savings that would have allowed me to be choosy.

-I card then and wave them in, soul patches and all. …
+I check ID’s and wave them in, soul patches and all. …

 The truth is some people are already looking for a fight when they get up in the morning, it just doesn’t come out of them until they’re drunk and standing in line to get into my club.
 They swallow the feeling all day, go to work, fight traffic, take shit from their bosses and co-workers, then come home tired and try to shake it off for a night out so they can let loose.
 What exactly they’re letting loose is a surprise sometimes.